 Martha Washington is the only woman to appear on paper money

-While women have been represented on coins, Martha Washington is the only one to have her image printed on paper money.
+While women have been represented on coins, Martha Washington was the first to have her image printed on paper money.
 She was featured on banknote certificates printed in 1886, 1891, and 1896.

-Harriet Tubman is set to the second woman to ever have her likeness featured on a bill.
+Harriet Tubman will be the second woman to ever have her likeness featured on a bill.
 In 2016, the U.S. government announced she would be replacing Andrew Jackson on the $20 note.
 While President Obama initially wished for the bills to enter circulation by 2020, their release was postponed until 2028.
 President Joe Biden is now looking to accelerate the process.

 Pennies were made from steel during WWII